EDUCBA

 • It does not allow/store the data of other files.

-In this, we have discussed the most important topics of the Unix system and also learned the basics of operating systems.
-The kernel makes Unix the most secure operating system than the Windows operating system.
-Excluding ease of operation for the user which is a windows operating system, Unix is most preferred than windows and its users are enormously increasing day-to-day.
-Many software companies from start-ups to Mnc’s are using Unix operating systems.
+In this, we have discussed the Unix system’s most important topics and learned the basics of the operating system.
+The kernel makes Unix the most secure operating system than Windows.
+Excluding ease of operation for the user, which is a Windows operating system, Unix is most preferred over Windows, and its users are increasing daily.
+Many software companies, from start-ups to Mnc’s, use Unix operating systems.

 Recommended Articles